 Maricela Andrade, Accountant and Administrative Assistant, is a native of Michoacán, Mexico.
 She lived with her parents at FHDC’s Nuevo Amanecer farmworker housing project in Woodburn and worked part time at Nuevo Amanecer’s Cipriano Ferrel Education Center in the after-school program starting in 2006.
 She graduated from Woodburn High School in 2006 and Chemeketa Community College in 2011.

 Ines Peña, Fund Development Coordinator, grew up in Newberg, Oregon.
 Her family migrated from Jalisco, México.
-She recently graduated from Linfield College with a B.A. in Sociology.
-She serves as a member of the executive committee for Unidos Bridging Community and completed an internship with Family Building Blocks.
-Her volunteer work at McMinnville High School helped start a mentoring program for the underrepresented youth.
+She graduated from Linfield College with a B.A. in Sociology.
+She serves as a member of the executive committee for Unidos Bridging Community.
+She was recently the first Latina to run for the Newberg School District Board.
+Ines is passionate about advocating for the rights of those who are underrepresented.